refinedev/refine/documentation/docs/guides-and-concepts/components/buttons/delete.md

 ### `recordItemId`

-`recordItemId` allows us to manage which data is deleted.
+`recordItemId` allows us to manage which record will delete.

 ```tsx
 import { DeleteButton } from "@pankod/refine";